 Cost estimate: sandals ~60 USD, booties ~80 USD

-Since the tailored stuffs are too pricey for me, I was ecstatic when we found this cute little store on one of the side streets.
+Since the tailored stuff are too pricey for me, I was ecstatic when we found this cute little store on one of the side streets.
 There are many styles available and most are one size fit all.
 The prices are insanely affordable for tourists, and I spent several hours there over the few days.

 There are patterned shorts, backless dresses; off shoulder tops… it was a shopper’s heaven.
 Here are some of my purchases: